 Does Fibroid Surgery Cause Infertility?
 3 Reasons Not to Fear Your Procedure

-Although fibroids may seem like a scary topic, they are a common issue that many women live with.
+Although fibroids and surgical removal may seem like a scary topic, they are a common issue that many women live with.

 Research shows that between 20% and 80% of women will develop fibroids by the age of 50.
 That's a wide statistical range--which shows us just how many women may live normal lives with asymptomatic or undiagnosed fibroids.

 However, some women with fibroids may experience several challenges, especially when trying to conceive.

 Despite the difficulties you may be facing, fibroids are entirely manageable with the right guidance, and that often includes removing them through surgery.
 If you're worried about the effects that fibroid surgery will have on your fertility--but you're considering the procedure to increase your chances of getting pregnant and reduce any symptoms you face--here are 3 reasons not to fear your fibroid procedure and keep a positive outlook: